miguelmota/tla-learning/README.md

 Lesson 9

+- List are finite sequences.
-- Tuples are simply finite sequences
+- Tuples are simply finite sequences.
 - _<< -3, "xyz", {0,2} >>_ is a sequence of length _3_
 - A sequence of length _N_ is a function with domain _1..N_
   - _<< -3, "xyz", {0,2} >>[1] = -3_